SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 ## 3. Create Preserved Geometry

 Preserved geometry defines the regions that **Fusion 360 must retain** during the generative design process.
-These features ensure that the optimized frame still maintains all critical mounting points and structural interfaces.
+These features ensure that the optimized frame still maintains all critical mounting points and structural faces.

 <table>
 <tr>